-- Register for your classes using the Student Administration System on the designated day.
-Important – while students will have continuous access to register for classes beyond the priority registration start date, choosing to register late may result in classes no longer being available.
+- Register for your classes using the Student Administration System (PeopleSoft) on the designated day.
+NOTE: Students will have continuous access to register for classes beyond the priority registration start date; however, choosing to register late may result in classes no longer being available.

 Maybe.
 Although you are not required to disclose your disability information to your advisor, it may be helpful to let your advisor know you are working with the CSD.
 Telling your advisor about your accommodations and needs may assist with specific course recommendations or assist you to develop a schedule that best meets your needs each semester.
 For example, tell your advisor if you need breaks between your classes in order to eat or rest in order to avoid scheduling classes that are back-to-back.

 Telling your advisor how you learn best (e.g., visual learner, auditory learner) may help him/her make specific course or faculty recommendations, and provide you with information about other resources on campus (e.g., Writing Center, Q Center, Academic Achievement Center, CSD Beyond Access Program) that may be helpful.

 How many classes/credits do I need to take each semester?

 It depends.
 In general, you must be enrolled for a minimum of 12 credits to be considered full time.
 Some majors and programs may require enrollment in more than 12 credits each semester.
 However, depending on the nature of your disability, it may be appropriate to take fewer credits.
 You are encouraged to discuss this with your DSP at the CSD if a full time courseload is not feasible.
 Additional information regarding a reduced courseload is available on the CSD website at www.csd.uconn.edu/reduced-courseload/.

 What if my disability impacts my ability to travel across campus quickly?